IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/asset-loader-bundle.md

 - We must define our type as a **service** and add a tag named **idci_asset_loader.asset_provider**
 - The dependencies have to be placed in one or more `twig` files, with the other template files

+>Please note that you can add assets this way for any service, and not only form types.
+You only need a class implementing the **AssetProviderInterface** and to register it as a service with the **idci_asset_loader.asset_provider** tag.

 Our AbstractType will therefore look like this :

 ```php